RallyTechServices/rallyeif-rtc/Installation.md

   * RallyEnumFieldHandler : For drop-down values in Rally that require a particular set of values that are not necessarily the same as values in RTC, use this handler to provide an array of value mappings.
     ** FieldName : contains the name of the RALLY field ** Mappings : provide a series of <Field> nodes that contain a value for the Rally side mapped to a value on the RTC side (using <Other>)
+  * RallyReferenceFieldHandler : Like the RTCResourceFieldHandler, used to find the referenced object via query on a unique field's value that might be provided by RTC
+    ** FieldName : contains the name of the Rally field that will hold the relationship (e.g., PortfolioItem) ** ReferencedFieldLookupID : the field on the referenced item that can be used for querying, usually FormattedID

 #### ConnectorRunner